Aliases for TRPM1 Gene

 GeneCards Summary for TRPM1 Gene

 TRPM1 (Transient Receptor Potential Cation Channel, Subfamily M, Member 1) is a Protein Coding gene.
 Diseases associated with TRPM1 include night blindness, congenital stationary , 1c, autosomal recessive and melanoma metastasis.
 Among its related pathways are CREB Pathway and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
-GO annotations related to this gene include calcium channel activity.
+GO annotations related to this gene include ion channel activity and cation channel activity.
 An important paralog of this gene is TRPM8.

 UniProtKB/Swiss-Prot Summary for TRPM1 Gene